 What we did

-The chosen platform was Android, as it offers more variety in device choice, which was better suited to the company’s needs.
+Android was the chosen platform, as it offers more variety in device choice, which was better suited to what the company needed to put in employees' hands.

-From all of the hypotheses we came up with in partnership, we’ve delivered two larger mobile applications and a toolkit of smaller applications that support the data gathering pipeline and integrate these two applications well into it.
+From the hypotheses we developed in partnership, we delivered two larger mobile applications and a toolkit of smaller ones that support the data-gathering pipeline and integrate the two main applications into it.

 Crafting those apps was a miracle of embracing corporate strategies, capturing what is unsaid in work, translating it, and rebuilding in the language of a user interface, often pushing the limits of the human-computer interactions as we know them.